 Hanoi Itinerary Day 2

-8am – Start the second day early.
+8:00am – Start the second day early.
 Take either a motorbike or car Grab to Tran Quoc Pagoda.
 It’s a fair way up and would mean walking back on yourself otherwise.
-We all know that’s the worst!

-9.30am – Arrive at Ho Chi Minh Mausoleum and hope the line is kind to you!
+9:30am – Arrive at Ho Chi Minh Mausoleum and hopefully the line isn’t too bad.

-1pm – Right next door is Hanoi’s Military History Museum and iconic flag tower.
+1:00pm – Right next door is Hanoi’s Military History Museum and iconic Hanoi Flag Tower.

-7.30pm – Try some eggettes for dessert after your cooking class and on the opposite side of the road finish with a relaxing massage.
+7:30pm – Try some eggettes for dessert after your cooking class and visit the Hanoi Weekend Market if you are visiting during the weekend.

 And there you have your action packed 2 day Hanoi itinerary!
 As long as you follow the itinerary and interactive map you will easily be able to see everything.